Senashu/Ty1OBS/README.md

 ```sh
 pip install psutil appdirs pymem
 ```
-4.Paste the code in the cmd and press Enter
+4. Paste the code in the cmd and press Enter

 ## Usage